Terms and Conditions

 5. Offer and Acceptance

 5.1.
-A binding contract is formed between the buyer and the seller when the buyer receives confirmation from the seller by e-mail, telephone or other agreed means that the buyer’s order has been accepted.
+A binding contract is formed between the consumer and the trader when the consumer receives confirmation from the trader by e-mail, telephone or other agreed means that the consumer’s order has been accepted.

 6. Supply of Goods

 6.1.
-The buyer is solely responsible for insuring that the goods are suitable and fit for the purpose.
+The consumer is solely responsible for ensuring that the goods are suitable and fit for the purpose.

 6.2.
-The seller reserves the right to refuse the supply of goods at its discretion.
+The trader reserves the right to refuse the supply of goods at its discretion.

 7. Payment Terms

+7.3.
+The trader accepts online payment with all major credit and debit cards (excluding American Express), Secure Trading (Trust Payments) and PayPal.
+No charge is made by the trader to the consumer for credit or debit card payments.

 7.4.
-The seller accepts online payment with all major credit and debit cards, including Visa, MasterCard, Delta, Switch, Maestro.
-No charge is made to a consumer for credit card payments.

-7.6.
-The buyer can choose to pay by bank transfer (also known as BACS transfer).
-The seller will supply bank details in a pro-forma invoice to the buyer.
+The consumer can choose to pay by bank transfer (also known as BACS transfer).
+The trader will supply bank details in a pro-forma quotation to the consumer.
 The order will be processed after the payment via bank transfer has been received.

 8. Payment Methods